-The MPP is in its 14th year of successfully recruiting and educating policy leaders for the 21st century.
+The MPP is in its 15th year of successfully recruiting and educating policy leaders for the 21st century.
 The on campus version of the program is designed as a full-time two year degree with all coursework taken in residence on the Corvallis campus.
 Another option is through the online (Ecampus) MPP, which is available for current working professionals.
 We have an increasingly diverse program—in terms of gender, race and ethnicity, and socio-economic status of students—in addition to the growing presence of international students.

 ||Total MPP Majors

 Recent cohorts of MPP students have come from universities in Oregon (e.g., University of Oregon, Willamette University, Linfield University, University of Portland, Portland State University, Western Oregon University and Southern Oregon University), universities in other states (e.g., Clark University, University of Tennessee, University of Florida, University of Washington, University of Pittsburgh, University of Akron, University of Puget Sound, Loyola University-Maryland, Notre Dame, University of California-Santa Cruz, University of California-Davis, Marquette University, Washington State University, University of Minnesota, Chapman University, University of Illinois, Ohio State University, University of Montana, Brigham Young University, and University of Texas, etc.), and international universities (e.g., Nanjing Institute of Technology-China, Tribhuwan Unversity-Nepal, Zhejiang University-China, University of Costa Rica, McGill University-Canada, University of Indonesia, Seoul University-Korea, etc.).

 MPP students also come into the program with a variety of undergraduate and graduate majors including, but not limited to: Political Science, Sociology, Economics, Anthropology, Engineering, Biology, Microbiology, Chemistry, Environmental Science, English, Crop and Soil Science, Women Studies, Asian Studies, Psychology, Public Affairs, History, etc.

 The graduation rate and time of cohorts since 2008 is as follows (two year full time program):

 ||Graduates of Cohort to Date